-HELSINKI — A proposal from Sweden's NATO-skeptic Center Party that the country should join the alliance in conjunction with non-aligned neighbor Finland has reignited the NATO debate in Sweden.
+HELSINKI — A proposal from Sweden's political debate over Swedish membership in NATO has reignited after the previously NATO-skeptic Center Party that the country should join advocated joining the alliance in conjunction with non-aligned neighbor Finland has reignited the NATO debate in Sweden.

-The proposal, made in a joint statement by Center Party leader Annie Lööf with defense and foreign affairs spokesmen Kerstin Lundgren and Daniel Bäckström, will be put to the party’s annual conference in Falun at the end of September.
+The proposal, which was made in a joint statement by Center Party leader Annie Lööf together with defense and foreign affairs spokesmen Kerstin Lundgren and Daniel Bäckström, will be put to the party’s annual conference in Falun at the end of September.

-The Center’s proposal contains three core conditions that will be presented at the party’s convention — that Sweden applies for NATO membership jointly with Finland; that membership is contingent on NATO troops or nuclear weapons not being stationed permanently in Sweden; and that NATO agrees to work with Sweden to create a Nordic nuclear-free zone.
+The Center’s proposal contains three core conditions that will be presented at the party’s convention — in Falun.
+The first of these is that Sweden applies for NATO membership jointly in a coordinated joint action with Finland; that membership is contingent on not stationing permanent NATO troops or nuclear weapons not being stationed permanently in Sweden; and that NATO agrees to work with Sweden to create a Nordic nuclear-free zone.

-If Finland and Sweden joined NATO concurrently, said Lööf, it would mean that all Nordic states, including Norway, Denmark and Iceland, would be NATO members.
+If The significance of Finland and Sweden joined NATO concurrently, said Lööf, would be substantial. it would mean , she added that all Nordic states, including Norway, Denmark and Iceland, would be NATO members.

 "This would strengthen the Nordic voice on global foreign and security issues, and provide us with more opportunities to jointly influence NATO's future development," Lööf said.

 Russia is staunchly opposed to Finland or Sweden joining NATO.
-In June, Viktor Tatarintsev, Russia's ambassador to Sweden, warned that both countries could become the subject of Russian "countermeasures" if they abandoned their non-aligned status.
+In June, Viktor Tatarintsev, Russia's ambassador to Sweden, warned that both countries could expect to become the subject of Russian "countermeasures" by Russia if they abandoned their present non-aligned status.

 The Center's policy reversal on NATO could prove a tide-turning moment, said Tomas Frings, a Berlin-based political analyst.